-Users can edit arbitrary waveforms using EasyWaveX PC software, send the stored waveforms to the instrument through the remote interface, or import the stored waveforms through a U disk.
+Users can edit arbitrary waveforms using SIGLENT EasyWaveX PC software, send the stored waveforms to the instrument through the remote interface, or import the stored waveforms through a U disk.

-3 Other Setting
+32.4 Other Setting

-Touch Setting in the AWG dialog box to recall the

-"Other Setting" dialog box:
+Touch Setting in the AWG dialog box to recall the "Other Setting" dialog box:

 - A. Select the output load

 - B. Turn on/off the OVP (Over Voltage Protection)

 - C. Turn on/off the sync output.
+Only supported for external SAG1021I function/arbitrary waveform generator module.

 - D. Do zero adjust

 - E. Set to default

 - F. Return to the previous menu